CypherousSkies/Ravoz/Rāvòtifsimpábàb'ádi/Core Vocab/i-Animacy & Certainty.md

 - Computer is "Thinking-being compute animate" (`pápadiv`)
 - All Ideas are animate

+## Causation & Intention
+I don't like time.
+It's silly.
+I don't really like causation.
+It's very linear language.
+Unfortunately I have trouble making myself use other words.
+So.
+Here's a quick primer on what word to use for what kinds of causation and where instead to use intent words.
+### ŋiv: explanation/situational causality
+If your causation is the answer to a "why" question, then this is a good option.
+For example: "Being tired makes me sad" could be translated as `rìpi žatà gàbví nomimŋiv rìpi kofa` (roughly: "Me sometimes not being energetic (by internal sense) is an explanation for the fact that I feel sad", see [[Grammar#*(i a)m *(i a)v Construction]] for how `nomimŋiv` is interpreted).
+### div: mechanical intent/procedural causality
+This is for situations like "pushing buttons makes words appear" (`naf zō nó dim gítàb`) and "submitting the necessary paperwork makes me a notary".
+Laws of physics, knowable processes, and ideological functions fit into this category of causality.
+### piv: personal intent
+Similarly to `div`, this is for situations like "I can make you understand a story" (`rì dopiv lì(mi) nī dá`; the `mi` isn't strictly necessary here, but I like having some redundancy for `dov`).
+So things where you intend and (usually) cause something.
+### tiv: incomprehensible intent/causation without reason
+This is both "God wills it" and "there is no way that was supposed to work". *Usually* this will be used as a particle, but in some cases it's a nice thing to have, e.g. `rìbi fádi tiv zapà fížatàpi` (roughly: "the functional physicality of my body makes seeing painful for some indiscernible reason").
+### niv: generic causality
+If it's not an explanation and can't be broken into a different kind of causation, you can use `niv`.
+It's easy and can be qualified later with particle versions of the above (this is to support UNLWS causality) but I'd advise against it generally; the purpose of much of this language is to make me think more carefully about things and `niv` is an easy way to not explain what I mean when I say that A causes B.
 ## Person-animate-inanimate-enigmatic distinction (Animacy)
 Animacy is a property of nouns and collections, and like all properties is not intrinsic.